-and spa equipment, heaters, outdoor lighting fixtures, outlets, and appliances are turned off at the main circuit breaker or fuse box.
+Electrocution is a real and present danger and accounts for many deaths after a major storm.
+Prior to beginning any clean-up efforts, make certain the power to all pool and spa equipment, heaters, outdoor lighting fixtures, outlets and appliances is turned off at the main circuit breaker or fuse box.
 Do not touch a circuit breaker or fuse with wet hands or while standing on a wet surface or in standing water.
 Reset breakers using a dry plastic- or rubber-insulated tool using only a single hand.
 If the main circuit breaker or fuse box is inaccessible or damaged, or you have any questions, immediately contact a licensed electrician to repair the damage prior to beginning any clean-up activities.